strudl99/juliachessengine/Readme.md

 - negamax with alphabeta pruning, MVV-LVA, killer-heuristic move ordering.
 Also it uses nullmove and LMR pruning.
 It also uses TT-tables.
 - It uses a very simple time management functionality.
 - Engines uses uci protocol.
+- The engine uses [Openbench](https://github.com/AndyGrant/OpenBench/) to verify new features.